holzprojektAG/ITSMConfigItemLabelPrint/doc/content/index.rst

 Usage
 =====
-The package ITSMConfigItemLabelPrint brings the functionality to create a highly customizable label.
-It is printed to a PDF file.
-The printing can be triggered via the added "LabelPrint" button in the Zoom view in the Agent interface.
+The package ITSMConfigItemLabelPrint enables to define highly customizable labels for assets kept in the CMDB, to be printed via the Agent interface.

 Setup
 -----